SBIR/STTR Reauthorization Act Of 2011: NIH Implementation Of Key Changes (What to Expect and When)

 DoD Commercialization Readiness Pilot is made permanent and includes the STTR program; Commercialization Readiness Pilot programs for civilian agencies are authorized allowing agencies to use up to 10% of SBIR/STTR funds to support commercialization and Phase III efforts.

 Stay tuned.
 NIH is developing a Commercialization Readiness Program.

 Agencies directed to support SBIR/STTR awardees in their efforts to commercialize SBIR/STTR work through, among other things, Phase III sole-source contracts.

 NIH is not typically the purchaser of products developed with SBIR and STTR funds.
 This is most commonly done by the Department of Defense.
 In those rare cases where NIH might purchase, NIH will support Phase III sole-source contracts.

-For more information regarding SBA's implementation plan, read Sean Greene's (Associate Administrator for Investment and the Special Advisor for Innovation at SBA) blog which includes links to the recently released Policy Directives, a synopsis of key changes, and FAQs.
+For more information regarding SBA's implementation plan, read SBA's blog which includes links to the Policy Directives, a synopsis of key changes, and FAQs.

 Matthew E. Portnoy, Ph.D.